fwhigh/high_on_science/README.md

 high_on_science
 ===============

-Code to go along with my blog.
+Code to go along with my blog at http://highonscience.com/.